 Each company’s strategic approach will require its own unique plan that takes into account the organization’s objectives, size, structure, and needs.

-Ultimately, to build the infrastructure that is able to adapt to change requires the right human capital.
+Ultimately, to build the agile IT infrastructure that is able to adapt to change requires the right human capital.
 IT leaders must hire professionals with the capability to address change successfully.
 Each IT member is continually called upon to learn new systems, new modes of operation, and even new ways of thinking.
-Identifying current and future goals, implementing new solutions, and consistently delivering innovative service is the standard for an agile IT team.
+Identifying current and future goals, implementing new solutions, and consistently delivering innovative service is the standard for agile IT management.

-The third step of an agile approach is helping the team reach full productivity or utilizing the benefits of a new technology as soon as possible.
+The third step of an agile IT management approach is helping the team reach full productivity and utilizing the benefits of a new technology as soon as possible.

-An important element of quick acceleration in IT is project management.
+An important element of quick acceleration in agile IT development is project management.
 There are many theories on how to approach it.
 IT teams may implement a “scrum” system, advocating for the use of short time frames called sprints during which deliverable projects are created and improved upon in subsequent sprints.
-Other teams use hybrid “agile” project management mentalities that utilize high levels of communication and prioritization.
+Other teams use hybrid “agile” IT management mentalities that utilize high levels of communication and prioritization.
 Regardless of method, the key concept of batch processing is the same.
-People are most effective when they focus on only one task ata time.
+People are most effective when they focus on only one task at a time.
 Project management should help employees narrow their focus to tackle one issue at a time.

 Six Sigma and Lean Production are two well-known approaches to continuous improvement for IT professionals.
 The support of colleagues is another element that has a significant impact on acceleration.
 An IT leader will have access to the resources and information necessary to move quicker toward the goal with the backing of his colleagues.
-We address creating greater support and understanding in five ways that an IT leader can become a better business partner.
+We address creating greater support and understanding in the article “Five Ways a CIO can Become a Better Business Partner.”

-By building the platforms, IT teams add the capability for other departments to drive value and respond to changing business dynamics.
+By building the correct platforms, IT teams add the capability for other departments to drive value and respond to changing business dynamics through agile IT management.